Stay Healthy This Summer: Tips For Seniors

 When the sun is out, so are many seniors.
-There’s plenty of fun to be had in the summer months but caregivers and their seniors also face unique risks.
+There’s plenty of fun to be had in the summer months but care companions and their seniors also face unique risks.

 According to the CDC, around 31% of weather-related deaths in the US are due to heat-related issues.
 Seniors,